sam-hosseini/freelancing-in-finland/README.md

 **Steps**:

 * Open a business account in your desired bank.
-* Once your business account is setup, you can give a 1,000€ *loan* from your *personal* account to your company so that you can immediately start paying business costs from your business account.
+* Once your business account is set up, you can give a 1,000€ *loan* from your *personal* account to your company so that you can immediately start paying business costs from your business account.
 * Later when your client pays your first sales invoice, you can return the 1,000€ *loan* to your personal bank account.

 ### Find an accountant